Burstniart/refactor/README.md

 After the classes are created they are imported to a controller class inside the controllers directory, which also has it's respective tests file.
 ### The API
 A server file is added to the lib directory to create a server with express and implement the metods that where imported to the controller.

+## Update on the project
+This project is now set to be deployed as a Telegram bot using the API in it.